 By Karen Anne Blakely

-Karen Anne Blakely is director of community programs at Abbotsford.
+Karen Anne Blakely is director of community programming and services at Abbotsford.